jirfoux/boon/README.md

 booon.nodeBuilder("div").html(booon.nodeBuilder("b").html("foo"))
 ```
 #### `node(node)`
-Adds a node to the nodebuilder which will be added as a child node to the building node. `node` can a string, another nodebuilder or an actual node.
+Adds a node to the nodebuilder which will be added as a child node to the building node. `node` can be a string, another nodebuilder or an actual node.
 ```js
 booon.nodeBuilder("div").node("<b>foo</b>")
 booon.nodeBuilder("div").node(booon.nodeBuilder("b").html("foo"))